TNA Impact!: Early Anthem era (2017–2024)

+After Bound for Glory 2017 in November 2017, Impact would do a set of tapings in Ottawa.

+Following the 2018 Redemption pay-per-view, Impact Wrestling would return to touring, taping in various smaller venues.
+The year's taping locations included Windsor, Ontario, Toronto, Mexico City, New York City, and Las Vegas.

+In 2019, Impact Wrestling held tapings in Philadelphia, Dallas, New York City, Houston, Windsor, Mexico City, Nashville, Toronto, Rahway, Fort Campbell, Owensboro, and other venues in Ontario.

-In January 2019, during Homecoming, it was announced that Impact!'s U.S broadcast would move to Pursuit Channel.
-The channel is partly owned by Anthem, with its ownership stake purchased in 2013, but was noted to have a significantly smaller subscriber base than Pop; Impact! would debut on Pursuit on January 11, 2019 to an average of 12,500 viewers.
-To compensate, Impact Wrestling expanded their previous agreement with Twitch to simulcast Impact! episode broadcasts online, beginning with the Pursuit Channel debut on January 11.
+On January 11, 2019, Impact!s U.S broadcast moved to Pursuit Channel, a channel partly owned by Anthem but with a significantly smaller subscriber base than Pop; To compensate, Impact Wrestling expanded their previous agreement with Twitch to simulcast Impact! episode broadcasts online, beginning with the Pursuit Channel debut on January 11.

 On September 9, 2019, Anthem purchased a majority stake in AXS TV.
-Shortly thereafter, it was announced that Impact! will move to AXS the following month, after Bound for Glory on October 20, 2019, and continue to simulcast on the company's Twitch channel.
-It was later announced that the show would move to Tuesday nights, with Impact premiering on October 29, 2019.
+Impact! moved to AXS the following month, after Bound for Glory on October 20, 2019, and continued to simulcast on the company's Twitch channel.
+The show moved to Tuesday nights, beginning on October 29, 2019.

-Due to the COVID-19 pandemic, all Impact! episode tapings would be held behind closed doors at Skyway Studios in Nashville, Tennessee, beginning in April 2020 with the two-part Rebellion special, which was taped from April 8 to 10, and broadcast from April 21 to 28.
-Beginning with Hard to Kill on January 16, 2021, until Slammiversary on July 17, 2021, crowd noises were piped-into Impact Wrestling programming.
+Due to the COVID-19 pandemic, all Impact! episode tapings were held behind closed doors at Skyway Studios in Nashville, Tennessee, beginning in April 2020 with the two-part Rebellion special, which was taped from April 8 to 10, and broadcast from April 21 to 28.
+Beginning with Hard to Kill on January 16, 2021, until Slammiversary on July 17, 2021, crowd noises were piped into Impact Wrestling programming.

-In February 2021, Impact Wrestling announced the launch of a new one-hour preshow, Before the Impact (abbreviated as BTI), which premiered on February 16 on AXS TV in the U.S. BTI features news, recaps of previous episodes of Impact!, previews of the following episode, and an exclusive match.
+In February 2021, Impact Wrestling launched a new one-hour preshow, Before the Impact (abbreviated as BTI), which premiered on February 16 on AXS TV in the U.S. BTI features news, recaps of previous episodes of Impact!, previews of the following episode, and an exclusive match.
 BTI would replace Xplosion, which was cancelled in March 2021.
 The two shows would crossover on the June 3 episodes, when Josh Alexander faced T. J. Perkins for the X Division Championship in Impact Wrestling's first-ever 60-minute Iron man match.
 The match began on BTI and concluded in the opening minutes of Impact!.

-On March 25, 2021, it was announced that Impact! will be moving back to Thursday nights, starting on April 8, 2021.
+On April 8, 2021, Impact! moved back to Thursday nights.

-On August 4, 2021, Impact Wrestling launched a new YouTube membership program called "Impact Wrestling Insiders".
-Subsequently, it was announced that the promotion had ended its partnership with Twitch; the final Twitch broadcast of Impact! aired on July 29.
+On August 4, 2021, Impact Wrestling launched a new YouTube membership program called "Impact Wrestling Insiders", which would include day-and-date premieres of new Impact! episodes.
+Subsequently, the promotion ended its partnership with Twitch; the final Twitch broadcast of Impact! aired on July 29.

+On October 23, 2021, Impact held their first event outside of Nashville in a year and a half with Bound for Glory, which took place just outside of Las Vegas in Sunrise Manor, Nevada, with Impact later resuming a full schedule of live touring in January 2022.

+In March 2023, Impact held events in Windsor, Ontario, Canada.
+This would mark their first shows outside of the U.S. in three years.
+Numerous other shows were held throughout Canada all through the year.